mucketo/Search-and-Destroy-v2.0/HELP.md

 - **xcp** \<*n*.**mob**\> targets the *n*th mob on your list, dead or alive.
 - **xcp mode \[ht\|qw\|off\]** makes "xcp" do hunt trick, quick where, or nothing after running to an area, while on an area cp.
 - Hunt trick works well in most cases, but in others (e.g. 62.princess) it can take while.
 Where only one instance exists, quick-where can be faster.
-- Unknown mobs can't be targeted.
-"Unknown" means that your mapper db is missing the relevant data.
-In area cp's, it means you haven't explored that area at all, so you need to use "xrunto" or Aardwolf's "runto" command to get run there.
-In room cp's it means the room name wasn't found in your mapper db — most likely because the target area isn't fully explored.
+- Unknown mobs can't be targeted because the location hasn't been explored and therefore is missing from your mapper db.
+In area cp's, it means you haven't explored the area at all, so you need to use "xrunto" or Aardwolf's "runto" command to run there.
+In room cp's it means the room name wasn't found in your mapper db because the area containing it isn't fully explored.
+Looking up a map for that area may be helpful.

 ### "goto" command — run to room within area after getting search results
 - **go** runs to first room returned by hunt trick / quick where.